 The experiment was conducted at three energy levels (I, II, III).
-At all energy levels, oven was used to partially dehydrate the ginger so as to reduce its moisture content up to 50%, 40% and 30% (db).
+At all energy levels, the oven was used to partially dehydrate the ginger to reduce its moisture content up to 50%, 40%, and 30% (db).

-Initially ginger slices of 100 g of known moisture content were taken in petri-dishes (Mantri and Agarwal, 1989).
-The initial moisture content as determined by standard hot air oven drying on an average was 316% on dry weight basis (db) that turned out to be 76 % on wet weight basis (wb).
-Microwave oven was set at the desired energy level and drying was accomplished up to desired weight for the pre-decided moisture content.
-Since, it would have been difficult to measure the moisture content, the moisture content at each cut off percent moisture was calculated using the following formula :
+Initially, ginger slices with 100 g of known moisture content were taken in Petri dishes (Mantri and Agarwal, 1989).
+The initial moisture content as determined by standard hot air oven drying on an average was 316% on a dry weight basis (db) which turned out to be 76 % on a wet weight basis (wb).
+The microwave oven was set at the desired energy level and drying was accomplished up to the desired weight for the pre-decided moisture content.
+Since it would have been difficult to measure the moisture content, the moisture content at each cut-off percent moisture was calculated using the following formula :

 W2 =W1 – W1 (M1-M2)/(M1+100) …………………..(1)